optionally use an older version of scipy (also works till v1.15.3)

 and spatial coordinates in adata.obsm['spatial']

-SpatialDM object and preprocessing
+Step 0: SpatialDM object and preprocessing

 We generate a suitable weight matrix for the SpatialDM object at first.
 Here considering the scale of the spatial coordinates and spot-spot distance (200 micrometers here), we set radial basis kernel parameter l = 1.2, and trimmed all weights < 0.2 (cutoff) to match the normal range of CCC (200 micrometers, 1 spot away from the sender cell here)